 Child Safeguarding Statement and Risk Assessment review was undertaken in October 2022.
 The policy was updated and ratified by the Board of Management on 4th October 2022.

 Rathnure National School is a primary school providing primary education to pupils from Junior Infants to Sixth Class.

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Rathnure NS has agreed the Child Safeguarding Statement set out in this document.
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Rathnure NS has agreed the Child Safeguarding Statement set out in this document.